Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 --

-- these typically occur when something unexpected has happened and are reported either during compilation or execution of the program.
+- Exceptions occur when something unexpected has happened and are reported either during compilation or execution of the program.

 --

-- for example, if Java code tries to open up a file that might not exist, an exception will be reported _during compilation_.
+- Ex 1: If Java code tries to open up a file that might not exist, an exception will be reported _during compilation_.

 --

-- another example, if an array has a length of `5` and your code tries to access the array value at index position `7`, an exception will be reported _during execution_.
+- Ex 2: If an array has a length of `5` and your code tries to access the array value at index position `7`, an exception will be reported _during execution_.

 --

-- whether an exception is reported during compilation or execution depends upon whether it is _checked_ or _unchecked_.
+- Whether an exception is reported during compilation or execution depends upon whether it is _checked_ or _unchecked_.

 ---